 \subsection{Proton Path Neural Network}

-The Proton Path Neural Network (\netnamenospace) consist of a fully connected neural network designed to predict the proton trajectory in the 398 variable form as described in Section~\ref{sec:mc_simul}, using variables similar to those employed by MLP calculations.
-As with the MLP, trajectories along the $x$ and $y$ directions are each reconstructed independently by separate instances of the same network.
-The input features of the network are quantities which can be recorded by a modern pCT scanning apparatus; $\Delta x = (x_{out} - x_{in})$ and $\Delta \theta = (\theta_{out} - \theta_{in})$ in the $x$ direction and $\Delta y = (y_{out} - y_{in})$, $\Delta \phi = (\phi_{out} - \phi_{in})$ along $y$.
-This data is processed by 4 fully connected layers of 24, 48, 96 and 199 nodes respectively.
+The Proton Path Neural Network (\netnamenospace) is fully connected neural network based model designed to predict a proton trajectory in the form of a series of spacial points, as described in Section~\ref{sec:mc_simul}, using variables similar to those employed by MLP calculations.
+As with the MLP, trajectories along the $x$ and $y$ directions are reconstructed independently by separate instances of the same network.
+The input features of the network are quantities which can be recorded by a modern pCT scanning apparatus; $\Delta x = (x_{out} - x_{in})$ and $\Delta \theta = (\theta_{out} - \theta_{in})$ in the $x$ direction and equivalently $\Delta y = (y_{out} - y_{in})$, $\Delta \phi = (\phi_{out} - \phi_{in})$ along $y$.
+This data is passed through 4 fully connected (or dense) layers of 24, 48, 96 and 199 nodes respectively.
 This type of layers are the most simple between the many developed in the context of Deep Neural Network: the output of the layer is a vector $\mathbf{y}$ obtained by

 where $\mathbf{W}$ and $\mathbf{b}$ are called respectively weigths and bias and correspond to the parameters of the layer that will be fixed during training of the network; $\mathbf{x}$ is the input vector and $\sigma$ is the activation function introducing non linear effects in the network behaviour.
 As activation function we employed the Rectified linear unit (ReLU) after each of the first 3 layers ($\textrm{ReLU}\left( x\right) = \textrm{max}\left( 0,x \right)$).